LoopKit/loopdocs/docs/gh-actions/gh-customize.md

     Skip ahead to [Open Module in Codespaces](#open-module-in-codespaces).

+### New Fork

-If you want a modification that uses a particular module, you must fork that module to your GitHub account.
+If you want a modification that uses a particular Module, you must fork that module to your GitHub account.
 You will repeat the Fork and Modify steps for each module.

 1. Log into your GitHub account
 1. Right click (or control click) on the URL in the table above